The pain of feeling caught in sugar

-It's painful to be caught in a compulsive sugar habit - especially during the holidays, when sweet treats and special foods seem to be everywhere.
+It's painful to be caught in a compulsive sugar habit - especially when you feel like you 'should' know better.

 You may feel scared or overwhelmed, especially when your cravings feel out of control.

-You may dread holiday get togethers and parties.
+You may dread get togethers, birthdays, celebrations, and parties.

-You may want to enjoy the holidays, to feel more present, more connected, and filled with those things that feed you.
+You long to feel peaceful with sugar and to feel more present, and more connected, filled with those things that feed you.